Error: Field cannot be left blank.

 - C-46 (for the installation of large-scale thermal energy storage system projects)

-- If you are a first-time permanent battery storage customer and meet all of the 2025 requirements, yes, you would be eligible for the $7,500.
+- If you are a first-time permanent battery storage customer and meet both the 2024 program requirements and the 2025 program requirements, yes, you would be eligible for the $7,500.

-- If you are not a first-time battery storage customer, you would not be eligible for the $7,500.
+- If you are not a first-time battery storage customer and/or do not meet the 2025 program requirements, you would not be eligible for the $7,500.
 You would receive the $5,000 rebate and abide by the 2024 Program terms and conditions (PDF).

 Please view the green banner at the top of the program page which reflects the number of rebates remaining.
-We strive to update this number on a weekly basis.
-For additional funding-related concerns, please email GeneratorBatteryRebateProgram@pge.com.
+This number is updated on a weekly basis.

 The rebate is first-come, first-serve.
 Customers do not have the ability to reserve a rebate before completing the program requirements.